SkyBirdSoar/cinch-rubydoc/README.md

     yardoc -n 'ext/**/*.c' 'lib/**/*.rb' *.c

-This will create a `.yardoc` directory that you can copy to the working directory of your bot to be pikced up by the plugin.
+This will create a `.yardoc` directory that you can copy to the working directory of your bot to be picked up by the plugin.